Cermak branch: Renovations

 In 1983, and were rebuilt to make them ADA accessible for passengers with disabilities.
 The poorly utilized station was closed to accelerate service the following year.
 In 1993, was rebuilt to provide access for passengers with disabilities and the CTA color-coded the lines, placing the Douglas branch as part of the Blue Line.
 In 1995, the A/B service was abandoned and all trains stop at every station, which does not affect the service of the stations on the Douglas branch.
 In 1996, the CTA changed the name of the branch to the Cermak branch, although Chicagoans still use the name "Douglas" to refer to the line.
-In 1998, the branch lost its 24-hour service, along with the Purple and Green lines.
-On September 10, 2001, the CTA began a $363 million renovation project of the branch which was completed on January 8, 2005.
+In 1998, the branch lost its 24/7 service, along with the Purple and Green Lines.
+On September 10, 2001, the CTA began a $363 million renovation project of the branch.
+From 2002 to 2003, Laramie was temporarily reopened during the rebuilding of the new 54th/Cermak terminal.
+The entire project was completed on January 8, 2005.
 As of today, all eleven stations on the branch are ADA accessible.